-The Leadership Manual serves as a reference for the organization and operation of SWS.
-It contains the Bylaws (basic rules only changed by a vote of the membership), Standing Rules which govern the administration of the Society (only changed by a vote of the Board of Directors), and the policies and procedures of the Society.
-Bylaws of the Sections and Chapters are provided in a separate document.
+The Leadership Manual and the appendices serve as a reference for the organization and operation of SWS.
+It contains the Bylaws (basic rules only changed by a vote of the membership), Standing Rules that govern the administration of the Society (only changed by a vote of the Board of Directors), and the policies and procedures of the Society.
+Bylaws for the sections and chapters are provided in a separate document.
 Policies guide our decision-making, and procedures provide a pathway to accomplish these policies.
-This Leadership Manual links the daily operations to our vision, and we ask that you read and keep this as a reference during your term.
+This Leadership Manual links daily operations to our vision, and we ask that you read it and keep it as a reference during your term.
 Materials will be updated and provided to Directors as needed.